dgx80/csharp-app-lib/README.md

 # csharp-app-lib
-my generic code cross project
+* to start an application with the data serialization as most quickly as possible

-For the moment it is working at 90%
+* For the moment it is working at 90%

+** Specific Application Settings PROPERTIES class
     using AppLib.Data;

     namespace Met.Data.File